pixelomer/RemoteViewFun/README.md

 **UIView Service:** A process on iOS that serves remote view controllers.

 **Remote View Controllers:** A remote view controller (`_UIRemoteViewController`) represents a view controller that is displayed on your process while actually being located in a UIView service.
 This is a private API that was introduced with iOS 6 and its main purpose is to prevent user applications from having access to private data.
 For example, when you create an `MFMailComposeViewController`, you are actually creating a remote view controller.
 The view is still displayed in your own application, but the view controller object is not available in your application.
-This means that you cannot directly extract private information from that view controller, such as user's email address.
+This means that you cannot directly extract private information from that view controller, such as the user's email address.

 **Remote Views:** Remote views (`_UIRemoteView`) are the view objects inside of remote view controllers.
 We don't really need to think about these.

 **iOS Tweak:** This is a term used by people who jailbreak iOS devices.
 An iOS tweak is a shared library that is loaded into other processes by a process such as Cydia Substrate's `substrated`.
 These libraries are used to customize the behavior of a lot of things by using Objective-C runtime functions to modify the implementations of methods.
-This is a term that is unrelated to remote view controllers.
+This is a term that is not related to remote view controllers.

 ## Introduction

-Recently, I decided to use remote view controllers in my iOS tweak.
+Recently, I wanted to use remote view controllers in my iOS tweak.
 I knew about these view controllers thanks to [an article by Ole Begemann](https://oleb.net/blog/2012/10/remote-view-controllers-in-ios-6/).
 You should read it too if you haven't read it.

 At first, I assumed making my own UIView service would've been an easy task.
 These view controllers have existed since iOS 6, so there has to be some examples and articles online, right?
 Nope.
 That article I linked is apparently the only public article about remote view controllers.
 So, I decided to research them further.